Air Fest honors military legacy, celebrates community partnership

-The air fest attracted more than 15,000 visitors who enjoyed the Belgian, Greek and British military parachute display teams and an opportunity to see more than 20 multinational military aircraft on the ground and in the air.
+The air fest, held in and around the hangars of the NATO airfield on base, attracted more than 15,000 visitors who enjoyed the Belgian, Greek and British military parachute display teams and an opportunity to see more than 20 multinational military aircraft on the ground and in the air.

+This year’s air fest theme was “Honoring our Legacy”, and visitors were encouraged to explore the decades-long legacy of the U.S. Army and NATO in the Benelux and to actively become a part of it as well.

+“There’s so much to honor, and you’re seeing it all around you,” said Col. Lindsay R. Matthews, USAG Benelux commander.
+“This year marks multiple significant anniversaries, such as the 110th anniversary of the beginning of the World War I, the 80th anniversary of the liberation of Belgium and the Battle of the Bulge and the 75th anniversary of NATO, the most powerful Alliance in history.”

 |Date Taken: